 Joseph had been sold by his own brothers as a slave and was taken to Egypt.
-He was sold to a man named Potipher who was one of the Pharaoh’s officials.
-A slave has to do everything his master tells him to do but he never gets paid.
-Joseph worked hard in Potipher’s house.
+He was sold to a man named Potiphar, one of the Pharaoh’s officials.
+A slave has to do everything his master tells him to do, but he never gets paid.
+Joseph worked hard in Potiphar’s house.

-But even though Potipher was his master in Egypt Joseph knew that God was his true master.
+But even though Potiphar was his master in Egypt, Joseph knew that God was his true master.
 He was always honest and tried to do things the way God would want him to.

-But Potipher’s wife was not a good woman.
-She wanted Joseph to be her boyfriend but Joseph knew that was wrong.
-She was already married to Potipher and it would be wrong to be her boyfriend.
-One day, when no one else was in the house Potipher’s wife grabbed Joseph’s cloak and said, “Come to bed with me.
+But Potiphar’s wife was not a good woman.
+She wanted Joseph to be her boyfriend, but Joseph knew that was wrong.
+She was already married to Potiphar, and being her boyfriend would be wrong.
+One day, when no one else was in the house, Potiphar’s wife grabbed Joseph’s cloak and said, “Come to bed with me.
 No one will know.”

 Potipher’s wife was very angry with Joseph.
 She told lies to Potipher.
 Then she held up Joseph’s cloak and said, “See, I have proof that he tried to attack me.
 He left his cloak in my bedroom.”
-When Potipher heard this he had Joseph sent to prison.
+When Potiphar heard this, he had Joseph sent to prison.
 It was a sad day for Joseph.

-Even though Joseph was very sad to go to prison he still tried to act the way God would want him to act.
+Even though Joseph was very sad to go to prison, he still tried acting the way God would want him to.
 Soon the warden in the prison learned to trust Joseph too.
 He put Joseph in charge of all the other prisoners.

 Two men that were at the prison had been sent there by Pharaoh.
-Pharaoh was ruler of all Egypt.
-One man had been a cup-bearer in the palace and the other had been a baker.
-Each of these men had had dreams and were very upset by them.
+Pharaoh was the ruler of all of Egypt.
+One man had been a cup-bearer in the palace, and the other had been a baker.
+Each of these men had dreams and was very upset by them.